Quick Start¶

 Valkey and Redis Compatibility

-Valkey and Redis are probably still fully compatible, meaning you could use either backend with either server.
-We recommend Valkey as it remains fully open source.
+Valkey and Redis are protocol-compatible, so either backend works with either server.
+Valkey is recommended as it remains fully open source.

 Connection URL Formats¶